Last updated on June 18th, 2025 at 06:46 pm

 What about kayaks and paddle boards?

-Kayaks, canoes and paddle boards in your yard may become missiles that will hurt people or damage property in a hurricane.
-Have a plan to tie them down securely or move them into a sheltered space, such as your garage.
+Kayaks, canoes and paddle boards in your yard may become missiles that can damage property or injure people.
+Tie them down securely or move into a sheltered space, such as your garage.

 - This popular model can operate a wide variety of appliances, making it perfect for portable use at home, camping, on the job site, or much…